 Considering Filing a Protection Order: Things to Consider - Protection orders are often promoted as the solution for every situation.
-You should consider if a protection is right for you.
-Know that:
+You should consider if a protection is right for you at this time.
+Talk to an attorney.
+There are some situations where seeking a protection order petition can backfire, or the time is not right to file for one.
+Some examples of things to be aware of are below.

 - If you are a victim of domestic violence, filing for a protection order makes a statement that you intend to end the relationship, at least for now.
 That may increase danger for the short term. - If you are a LGBTQ survivor, filing for a protection order may make your sexual orientation public.
-Do you risk other losses, such as your job or custody of your children if your sexual orientation or gender identity is made public? - If you are not sure what to do or have questions, talk with a domestic violence or sexual assault advocate.
+Do you risk